tghugul/Mask_Nomask/README.md

 # Mask_Nomask
-to detect face with mask and without mask
+To detect face with mask and without mask